The Cheviots

 Cader Idris Llyn Cau

-The Curr is a mountain summit in the The Northern Cheviots to Tyneside region in the county of Scottish Borders, Scotland.
-The Curr is 564 metres high with a prominence of 92 metres.
-The summit can be identified by: no feature: ground 4m SE of trig point and 1m from fence Additional Notes: ground is
+Pudding Law is a mountain summit in the The Northern Cheviots to Tyneside region in the county of Scottish Borders, Scotland.
+Pudding Law is 428 metres high with a prominence of 44 metres.
+The summit can be identified by: large stone on small grassy hump Additional Notes: ground by side of path 7m S is